oschwengers/asap/README.md

 Yes you can!
 Nevertheless, we highly encourage to use either the **Docker** container or the **OpenStack** images.
 As there are too many possible combinations of linux distributions and software/database versions, we cannot give any support for this.

+* __I'm facing an error/bug.
+What shall I do?__
+Please start the pipeline with `-d` (verbose debugging logs) and file an issue here on GitHub describing the issue and providing the `asap.log` file within your project/data directory.
+If you can already pinpoint the error, please also provide the log file of the failed subanalysis.